spotahome/kooper/README.md

 os.Exit(0)
 ```

-As you see it is very easy to get a controller working in less that 100 lines of code.

-you can check how it works by running the controller from this repository.
+As you see it is very easy to get a controller working in less than 100 lines of code.
+You can check how it works by running the controller from this repository.

 ```bash
 go run ./examples/onefile-echo-pod-controller/main.go